-Internships with Animalia, while unpaid, offer college/university students broad experience in animal care and handling, education outreach, and animal behavior and well-being.
+Internships with Animalia, while unpaid, offer college/university students broad experience in the areas of animal care and handling, education outreach, horticulture, marketing, and animal behavior and well-being.

 Interns have the opportunity to develop or further skills in public speaking and interaction while engaging a diverse audience in Animalia’s Education Outreach Programs.
-Interns will be trained how to handle a variety of animals (reptiles, birds, mammals, invertebrates) for education presentations.
-As a working and learning internship, Interns are required to learn a diverse array of background information on a variety of animals and their interrelationships in the animal kingdom.
+Interns will be trained how to handle a variety of animals (reptiles, birds, mammals, amphibians, invertebrates) and plants for education presentations.
+As a working and learning internship, Interns are required to learn a diverse array of background information on a variety of animals and their interrelationships with their environments and habitats.

 Intern Application Procedures

 College/University students and graduates who wish to apply for an internship should include the following in their application packet:

 - Animalia Intern Application (download, complete and print)